Month-End Close

 Section titled “Step 6: Close checklist”Generate our month-end close checklist for February.
 Mark completed items based on the work we've done.
 Flag any items still outstanding.How operators actually use it

-Section titled “How operators actually use it”Related
+Section titled “How operators actually use it”Make it persistent with Cowork Projects

-Section titled “Related”- Finance Plugin — full plugin reference
+Section titled “Related”- Finance Plugin: full plugin reference

-- Data Analysis — for deeper analysis of financial data
+- Data Analysis: for deeper analysis of financial data

-- Document Creation — for generating financial reports
+- Document Creation: for generating financial reports

-- CFO / Finance role guide — full setup for finance operators
+- CFO / Finance role guide: full setup for finance operators

 Something wrong or outdated?
 Let us know →

-Get weekly workflows — subscribe to the newsletter.
+Get weekly workflows.
+Subscribe to the newsletter.